 One great tip for getting them interested in reading on their own was to buy some good early readers on audio for them to listen to first.
 Once they got familiar with those stories, discovering the hard copy on our shelves was really exciting, especially for my kindergartener, who is reading everything in sight!
 (Their favorite stories are all Arnold Lobel I Can Read Books!
 (This series is mentioned here in this list of children’s audio book recommendations!)

 Math is not something that comes naturally to me, so it has been one big, ongoing experiment over here!
 If you’ve been seeing my Instagram stories, you know!
 The short version of this is that we combined both girls on the same level of Math U See, and we love it.

 Here’s the detailed version of that story for those who asked: Last year we used Right Start Math for first grade, which I really liked, especially the script provided in the teacher’s guide.
 There are lots of fun games and activities.
 This makes it very prep-heavy.
 With more to juggle, I needed something simpler.

-This year we tried Math Mammoth workbooks for my second grader.
+So this year I tried Math Mammoth workbooks for my second grader.
 It was not for us.
 I struggled to explain Math Things without a scripted teacher’s guide and my daughter missed the sensory involvement.
 When we began to work with the common core portion of the book, that was the nail in the coffin!
 The mixing of symbols and abstract mathematical concepts had my girl so confused, she couldn’t remember basic subtraction.
-Math just became plain miserable.
 Cue another round of math curriculum research!